mat-ng/htn-backend-challenge-2024/README.md

 The application was deployed using Google Cloud (GKE), and is hosted at http://34.72.42.192!

-Alternatively, if you want to run the application locally — you can clone this repo, then build and run it with Docker (it should be running at http://localhost:3000):
+Alternatively, if you want to run the application locally — you can clone this repo, then build and run it with Docker (by default, it should be running at http://localhost:3000):

 ```
 docker-compose up --build